 6. Prospective buyers are strongly urged to examine personally any lot in which they are interested before the commencement of an auction.
 John Weldon Auctioneers and its representatives shall not be liable for the accuracy of any statements made by them concerning a lot’s age, date, condition, origin, authorship or provenance.
 Imperfections are not stated.
 Lots are sold in the condition they are in.

 7. A buyer may only bid on his own behalf, unless prior to the auction he has notified John Weldon Auctioneers of his intention to bid on the behalf of a third party, the identity of whom he must disclose to John Weldon Auctioneers.
 Even if a buyer buys a lot on behalf of a third party, the buyer shall remain personally responsible to John Weldon Auctioneers for that third party’s obligations, including, but not limited to, the payment of the purchase price and removal of the lot following the auction.

 8. All purchases shall be subject to a buyer’s premium of 15% of the hammer price plus VAT currently charged at 23%, total fee 18.45%.

-9. Payment for all lots must be made in full by means of cash, bank draft, by the bidder’s own cheque, credit or debit cards.
+9. Payment for all lots must be made in full by means of cash, bank draft, by the bidder’s own cheque or debit cards.
+We do not accept credit cards.
 Cheques and bank drafts over €3,000 will have to be cleared by our bank prior to releasing the goods.
 Cheques and bank drafts under €3,000 are subject to verification.
-Payments made by Credit Cards are subject to an administration charge of 2.5% of the total amount due.
-Payment by debit cards are not subject to a charge.
-The cardholder must be present when making credit & debit transactions.
+The cardholder must be present when making debit card transactions.